 There is a lot of frustration about vegetable chips.
-Recipes promise crunchy chips of beetroot, parsnip and sweet potato.
-In reality, you end up with a flabby and greasy bunch of vegetable chips.
+Recipes in cookbooks often promise crispy chips made from beet, parsnips and sweet potato.
+In the photo, it all looks wonderful.
+In reality, you often end up with a pile of bland, greasy vegetable chips on your plate.

-We have been focusing on the phenomenon for a long time in the Zuivelarij and the result is this how to make vegetable chips guide.
+We have been focusing on the phenomenon for a long time in the Zuivelarij and the result is this definitive guide to crispy vegetable chips.

 Cutting